digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

       )
     )

-Note that not only field ``j`` has been omitted from the response, but also ``rk``.
-Note also that despite being optional fields of value ``None``, ``i`` and ``ri`` are present in the response because they are not in trailing position.
+Note that not only has field ``j`` been omitted from the response, but also field ``rk``.
+Note also that despite being optional fields of value ``None``, ``i`` and ``ri`` are present in the response because they are not in trailing positions.

 **Example 2**